VTUL/InstallScripts/README.md

 443  | Application (HTTPS)

 For example, to access the Solr admin page in the VM from the local machine you would access this URL: `http://10.31.63.127:8983/solr`.
 (Replace '10.31.63.127' with the appropriate IP if overridden via `SAMVERA_APP_IP`.)

+If the `vagrant-hostmanager` Vagrant plugin is installed, as recommended, then the local host's `/etc/hosts` file will be edited to insert a local hostname override.
+This hostname will define `project_name`.dld.vt.edu to be that of `SAMVERA_APP_IP` (or the default '10.31.63.127' if `SAMVERA_APP_IP` is not set).
+The `project_name` is the same setting in `ansible/site_secrets.yml`.

+Thus, with the `vagrant-hostmaster` plugin installed, it is possible to access the application more naturally via its hostname as described above, e.g., "https://data-repo.dld.lib.vt.edu" when `project_name` is set to "data-repo" when deploying.

 ### AWS